View Marthaine Pfeiffenberger's Obituary on thetelegraph.com and share memories

 GODFREY — Marthaine "Marty" Pfeiffenberger, 86, passed away in the early morning, Thursday, June 20, 2019 at her home.

 She was born on Aug.
-2, 1932 in Oklahoma City, Oklahoma, the daughter of Calvin O. and Iola (McKee) Brown.
-On May 12, 1956 in Alton, Illinois, she married Mather Pfeiffenberger.
+2, 1932 in Oklahoma City, the daughter of Calvin O. and Iola (McKee) Brown.
+On May 12, 1956 in Alton, she married Mather Pfeiffenberger.

 Marty graduated from the University of Missouri in 1954 with a B.A. in Journalism.
 She served as Director of Public Relations at Monticello College for Women in Godfrey from 1954-1956.